 “Patience will be the key to getting through this period of political uncertainty,” says John Emerson, Vice Chairman of Capital Group International and a former U.S. Ambassador to Germany.
 “There are literally millions of votes that have yet to be counted — including a large number of mail-in ballots — so a delay is not that surprising.
 We’ve been warning about this scenario for months.”

 From an investment perspective, Emerson explains, it is likely that market volatility will persist at elevated levels until President Donald Trump or former Vice President Joe Biden is declared the winner.
-U.S. equity markets staged a strong rally on Election Day, with the S&P 500 Index rising 1.8%.
+U.S. equity markets staged a strong rally on Election Day, with the S&P 500 Index rising 1.8% (all returns in USD).
 On Wednesday morning, stocks continued to climb higher amid the uncertainty as results in several key states remained too close to call.
-Treasuries rallied, partially on the view that a split government could curtail prospects for excessive fiscal stimulus.
+U.S. Treasurys rallied, partially on the view that a split government could curtail prospects for excessive fiscal stimulus.

 “There’s understandably a lot of anxiety right now,” Emerson adds, “but investors should think hard about adhering to their long-term investment goals, rather than reacting to near-term political events.
 That is often a mistake.”

 The stage has been set for vote-counting battles and a flurry of lawsuits in swing states that have not yet been called for Biden or Trump.
-As of Wednesday morning, those states included Pennsylvania, Michigan, Nevada, North Carolina and Georgia, according to The Associated Press.
+As of Wednesday morning (November 4), those states included Pennsylvania, Michigan, Nevada, North Carolina and Georgia, according to The Associated Press.

 “Thursday or Friday is probably the earliest we will know the preliminary vote results for each state, depending on the looming litigation,” says Matt Miller, a political economist and policy analyst with Capital Group.
 “The presidency could go either way in the fraught overtime ahead.”